Potajito/localization-tester-helper-test/README.md

 ## Current features explained

 #### Streamlined import of files, with automatic parsing of language filenames, so no more scrolling looking for the right language.
+ISO 639-1 support, as in 'en-US' codes, or 'Language (Country)' format, as in 'Spanish (Mexico)'.

 ![importing_1](https://user-images.githubusercontent.com/39760810/172073540-e9547d05-d4b3-46ad-8fa6-630632737c88.gif)